Healthcare H-1B Sponsorship Jobs in Georgia

 Are there any Georgia-specific considerations for healthcare H-1B sponsorship?

 Georgia does not impose state-level visa sponsorship requirements beyond federal H-1B rules, but healthcare employers must still obtain state professional licensure for clinical hires before or shortly after the H-1B petition is approved.
-Physicians coming through the J-1 waiver Conrad 30 program are also active in Georgia, particularly in underserved rural areas, which means some employer openings are structured around J-1 rather than H-1B pathways.
+Physicians coming through the J-1 visa waiver Conrad 30 program are also active in Georgia, particularly in underserved rural areas, which means some employer openings are structured around J-1 rather than H-1B pathways.

 What is the prevailing wage for H-1B healthcare jobs in Georgia?